-We’ll be putting our beloved cyclists on charter buses, the Long Island Rail Road, or our 15-passenger vans.
+We’ll be putting our beloved cyclists in our 15-passenger vans.
 (Except that we never put more than 11 people in a 15-passenger van for your comfort).

 After the ride, meet up with your bike the same place you started the day:

 W. 33rd Street between 11th Ave. and 12th Ave.

 NOTE: We have no offices in Manhattan.
 You MUST pick up your bike immediately after the ride -- we have nowhere to store it.
 If miss bike pick-up your bike will be taken back to my house -- located an inconvenient 150 miles from anything, and you will be charged some crazy amount for its safe return.